agoater/portfolio-website/README.md

 ### Updating Content
 - Edit text content directly in `index.html`
-- Modify colors and styling in `styles.css` (CSS variables at the top)
+- Modify colors and styling in `styles.css`
 - Add new sections by following the existing structure

 ### Adding Projects